 A champion of new music, she has in recent seasons appeared with the Grammy-nominated Spektral Quartet as well as with multiple Grammy-award-winning sextet Eighth Blackbird.

 In 2015, Bartsch completed her Masters Degree in Violin Performance as a Paul Collins Wisconsin Distinguished Graduate Fellow at the University of Wisconsin Madison.
-She studied with David Perry and Felicia Moye and concurrently earned graduate certificate from the School of Business.
+She studied with David Perry and Felicia Moye and concurrently earned a graduate certificate from the School of Business.
 She also holds a bachelor's degree from UW-Madison during which time she spent her summers at the Aspen Music Festival and School studying with Paul Kantor.
-A dedicated teacher, Bartsch is currently on the faculty of the Barrington Music Academy, and as a member of the Kontras Quartet, serves as an artist in residence at Western Michigan University on Kalamazoo.
+A dedicated teacher, Bartsch is currently on the faculty of the Barrington Music Academy, and as a member of the Kontras Quartet, serves as an artist in residence at Western Michigan University in Kalamazoo.